Moe03/mcp-express-adapter/README.md

 - Default way of deploying MCP servers is annoying, this is trying to simplify it for NodeJS applications

+## Contributors

+- [Moe03](https://github.com/Moe03) - Main contributor and maintainer

+## How to Contribute

+Interested in contributing?
+Please open an issue on the [GitHub repository](https://github.com/Moe03/mcp-express-adapter) with your feature request or bug report.

 ## License

 MIT